tachyons/gitlab.nvim/docs/developer/development-process.md

 ## Documentation

 New Lua modules, and Vim options and commands should be documented in `doc/gitlab.txt`.
-Refer to this [Vim helpfiles cheatsheet](https://devhints.io/vim-help) for help formatting your docs.
+Refer to this [Vim helpfiles cheatsheet](https://devhints.io/vim-help) for help formatting your documentation.